 cross country (M&W)

-Our student-athletes practice and compete at a sports complex that includes a 600-seat gymnasium, baseball field, softball field, a 900-seat stadium for football, lacrosse, and soccer, field house with indoor hitting and batting cages, and outdoor volleyball courts.
+Our student-athletes practice and compete at a sports complex that includes a 600-seat gymnasium, baseball field, softball field, a 900-seat stadium for football, lacrosse, and soccer, field house with indoor batting cages, and beach volleyball courts.

 All students are encouraged to participate in one or more sports programs.